 But Jesus says, “I am introducing and ratifying a New Covenant—a new relationship between God and humankind.
 And it is not dependent on law, it is dependent solely on love.
 In other words Jesus says, I am doing what I am doing to show you how much God loves you.”
 People are no longer under the law of God.
 Because of what Jesus did, they are forever within the love of God.
 And today at Mass and wherever there are Processions of the Blessed Sacrament throughout the world, we have an opportunity to express our Eucharistic affection and give thanks for so great a sacrament in our lives!

-But Barclay notes one thing more, In the last sentence of the gospel, we note two things we have so often seen.
-Jesus was sure of two things.
-He knew he was going to die, and he knew his Kingdom would come.
+But Barclay notes one thing more, In the last sentence of the gospel, we note two things we have so often seen– two things Jesus was sure of: He knew he was going to die, and he knew his Kingdom would come.
 He was certain of the Cross, but just as certain of the glory.
 And the reason was that was he was just as certain of the love of God as he was of the sin of humankind; and he knew that love would conquer that sin.

-For me, the Eucharistic words have sustained me as I experienced my sinfulness, my woundedness, my brokenness and also profound joy and at times, a deep affection for my Jesus.
+For me, the Eucharistic words have sustained me as I experienced my sinfulness, my woundedness, my brokenness and also profound joy, and also at times, a deep affection for my Jesus.

-When I receive our Lord in holy communion I pray:
+When I receive our Lord in holy communion I like to pray:

 Lord Jesus, You became — You are still — bread-broken